-Looking for a fun way to use up your extra yarn?
+Are you looking for a fun way to use up your extra yarn?
 This wreath using yarn scraps from crocheting and the clover pom maker will get the job done!
 Read on down to find the easy yarn pom-pom wreath tutorial!

 How to make Yarn Pom Poms for your wreath

 Yarn Poms are probably one of the easiest and fun crafts you can do with yarn!
 My kids even like to join in when I make them.
 First you will need to some yarn.
 I used a worsted weight yarn for my example.

 See below for the exact yarn colors I used.

 Learn how to use a pom pom maker!

 Next, you will need Pom Pom Makers.
 I used two different size makers for my wreath but you could use all one size or even do four sizes instead!
 Click on the image below to check them out and see what you think!

 If you need help with using a Pom Maker you can read my post “here” about how to use the Clover Pom Pom maker machines.
 I promise it is super easy to learn.

 - Lion Brand Vanna’s Choice Yarn: White, Pink, Cranberry, Colonial Blue and Dusty Purple (1 skein each)